Houssem-Triki/MIMIC/README.md

 ## Running the exemple

-The following command `include("MIMIC.jl")`.
+The following command `include("MIMIC.jl")` allows you to use MIMICs command.
 This will allow the initialisation of MIMIC in order to use the functions that it offers.

 Then, you can lanche the initialisation of your interaction with the following command `MIMICinit()`.
 (You can check for the scheduled tasks to be executed by putting the following command: `Scheduled_tasks_List`.)